imanfakhar/jscroller/README.md

 8. Name: fullListText
 	Default value: 'There is no more items to show'
 	Description: The message added if you reach the end of the list.

+9. Name: ajaxType
+	Default value: 'POST'
+	Description: The type of ajax 'GET' or 'POST'

 ####Example